stevegt/grid-cli/v2/doc/203-markov.md

 1. **State Initialization**:
     - Initialize the MDP by defining the starting state as a unique byte sequence.
-    - Design or assign modules or handler that will process state transitions.
+    - Design or assign modules or handlers that will process state transitions.

 2. **Action Execution**:
     - Encode actions as the starting byte sequence, extended by the transition function and parameters.
     - Use the sequence completion mechanism to apply actions and determine new states.
     - Alternatively, the transition function might come first in the byte sequence, and the previous state is a parameter to the transition function.

 3. **Transition and Reward**:
     - Define a transition function that maps current state-action pairs to new states using byte sequence completion.